-Data Spotlight: Respondents who self-identified as experiencing mental health challenges were the most likely to rate employment programs as "Not Helpful," when compared to other disability types.
+Data Spotlight: Respondents who self-identified as having mental health challenges along with disabilities and/or substance use challenges were more likely to rate employment programs as "Not Helpful".
+The experience of mental health challenges on top of other types of disability seemed to impact program experiences.